arab-meet/3.URDF_Simulation_Workshop/urdf-and-simulation/intro+links.md

 # URDF

+**URDF** (unified robot description format) is an `XML` file format that includes the robot description in it.

+* it's the format that ros uses to identify any robot and its interactions with the environment.
-**URDF** (unified robot description format) is an `XML` file format that includes the robot description in it. it provides details on the physical characteristics of the robot in addition to all the information about the shape, geometry, and colors of the robot.
+* provides details on the physical characteristics of the robot in addition to all the information about the shape, geometry, and colors of the robot.
+* does not only contain the characteristics of the body of the robot but it can also contain informations about the sensors and motors of the robot.
+* can contain some plugins to make it compatable with different programs like gazebo.
+* is used to build the transformation tree (**TF**) for the robot so that ROS and other systems can interact with it.

 **Extensible Markup Language (XML)** uses markup symbols, called tags to define data.

-Each instance of an XML tag is called an element.
-In an XML file, elements are arranged in a hierarchy, which means that elements can contain other elements.
-The topmost element is called the “root” element and contains all other elements, which are called “child” elements.
+* Each instance of an XML tag is called an element.
+* In an XML file, elements are arranged in a hierarchy, which means that elements can contain other elements.
+* The topmost element is called the “root” element and contains all other elements, which are called “child” elements.

-The main purpose of **XML** language is to store data in an easy way that human can read and modefy and also the computers can understand. **XML** itself can't interact with the data it stores in any way so we will need another software to utilize these information such as rviz and gazebo in our case
+* **XML** itself can't interact with the data it stores in any way so we will need another software to utilize these information such as rviz and gazebo in our case

-**URDF** files are the format that ros uses to identify any robot and its interactions with the environment.

-**URDF** files does not only contain the characteristics of the body of the robot but it can also contain informations about the sensors and motors of the robot. also it can contain some plugins to make it compatable with different programs like gazebo.

-**URDF** is used to build the transformation tree (**TF**) for the robot so that ROS and other systems can interact with it.
+The main purpose of **XML** language is to store data in an easy way that human can read and modefy and also the computers can understand.

 ## Describing the robot

-**URDF** describes the robot as a set of links that is connected with each other through some joints that defines the relative motion between these links. so when we have a robot that we want to describe in a URDF file we need to split up our robot to a set of links and joints.
+* **URDF** describes a robot as a set of links connected by joints, which define the relative motion between the links.
+To describe a robot in a URDF file, it must be divided into links and joints.
+* **URDF** can represent:

-**URDF** can represent the kinematic and dynamic description of the robot, the `visual` representation of the robot, and the `collision` model of the robot.
+  * The kinematic and dynamic description of the robot.
+  * The `visual` representation of the robot.
+  * The `collision` model of the robot.

-Since the URDF file is based on XML format so there is different `XML tags` that we need to know to help create the robot.
+* As **URDF** files are based on XML format, different `XML tags` are used to create the robot description.

-in a typical URDF file we will find that it contains three main tags which are:
+* A typical URDF file contains three main tags:

-* robot
+  * **robot**
-* links
+  * **links**
-* joints
+  * **joints**

 ![Robot](https://github.com/user-attachments/assets/b787527b-57ae-4ca6-bac9-4a52f33be1f4)